Crown servant

 In the United Kingdom and other Commonwealth countries such as Canada, a crown servant is a "person employed by the Crown".
-Although the term is not consistently defined, generally all executive officials and their staffs, civil servants, police, judicial officials, and members of the armed forces are crown servants.
+Although the term is not consistently defined, generally all executive officials and their staffs, civil servants, police officers, judicial officials, and members of the armed forces are crown servants.

 Crown servant vs civil servant

 The terms civil servant and Crown servant can coincide but are sometimes exclusive.
 It is suggested that the phrase "civil servant" may include every person who serves the Crown, with the exception of members of the armed forces of the United Kingdom, the Ministers of the Crown and the judiciaries of the United Kingdom.
 However, members of the armed forces are nonetheless Crown servants.

+Generally in Canada, unless specifically defined otherwise within a specific act, public servant refers to those working for "departments named in Schedule I to the Financial Administration Act, Canada and the other portions of the federal public administration named in Schedules II to V to that Act", and "does not include the Canadian Forces".

 Employment rights

 Crown servants serve "at the pleasure of the Crown", and do not therefore benefit from the protections normally available to employees by law.
-However, the majority of these protections are applied to them by the Trade Union and Labour Relations (Consolidation) Act 1992.
+However, the majority of these protections are applied to them by section 273 of the Trade Union and Labour Relations (Consolidation) Act 1992.
 For the purposes of the Act, "crown employment" means employment "under or for the purposes of a government department or any officer or body exercising on behalf of the Crown functions conferred by an enactment", though members of the armed forces are excluded from this provision, and the government has the ability to exclude other Crown servants "for the purpose of safeguarding national security".